Earth Lagrange/Trojan asteroids

 If asteroids were placed exactly on the L-points and there were no perturbations (not even the small ones caused by the other planets in the Solar System), they would stay there indefinitely.
 But because there are these perturbations, asteroids at the L1, L2 and L3 points will wander away over time: only the L4 and L5 points are stable.
 And thus, there may be asteroids orbiting there.
 It is the objective of this collaboration to discover them.

+Here we present a view of the motion of asteroids at the Earth's Lagrange points.
 This animation shows a scene which begins from a vantage point above the Solar System.
 The camera matches the Earth's velocity, traveling along to touch down on the "top" of the Earth, all the while looking at the L4 point.
 After a brief stop, the camera flies through the L4 cloud and finishes its journey pointing back towards the Earth, which can be seen on the right-hand edge of the screen.
-Note that the size of the Sun, planets and asteroids has been greatly exaggerated in all the sims and figures to aid visibility.
+Note that the size of the Sun, planets and the hypothetical asteroids has been greatly exaggerated in all the sims and figures to aid visibility.

-In this simulation, 23 asteroids are placed on the Earth's orbit at 15 degree intervals and simulated over 1 million years.
+In this computer simulation, 23 asteroids are placed on the Earth's orbit at 15 degree intervals, to see what would happen.
+The simulation runs for a 1 million years.
 All the planets' influences are accounted for though not all can be seen in the frame.
 None of the asteroids collide with the Earth, and none escape.
-Counter to intuition, the Earth ends up sitting in a gap as the dynamics of the situation cause the asteroids to keep their distance.
+Counter to intuition, the asteroids avoid the Earth, which ends up sitting in a gap.
+The dynamics of the situation actually cause the asteroids to keep their distance.
 Asteroids are colour-coded according to their initial position: note that at the end most remain clustered on their original side, though it is possible for bodies to pass from the vicinity of one L point to the other.
 Also note that, after a million years, most asteroids are no longer on perfectly circular orbits, gentle "stirring" by the planets has altered their orbits somewhat.

 Related links